MPOS/php-mpos/README.md

 For support on how to get `litecoind` or `pushpoold` to work, please ask in the appropriate forums.

+Be aware that `mmcfe-ng` is **only** for pooled mining.
+Solo Mining is not supported.
+They will never match an upstream share, solo miners do not create any shares, only blocks.
+Expect weird behavior if trying to mix them.
+See #299 for full information.

 * Apache2
  * libapache2-mod-php5
 * PHP 5.4+